Trade/other name(s): Astramorph PF, Avinza, Duramorph, Infumorph, Kadian, Morphine Sulfate Sustained Release, MS Contin, MSIR, Oramorph SR, Roxanol.

 - Serious allergic reaction

-- Death due to overdose, low blood pressure, slowed breathing, drug interactions, allergic reactions*
+- Death due to overdose, low blood pressure, slowed breathing, drug interactions, allergic reactions, or other causes*

 *See “Precautions” section for more detailed information.